HumeAI/hume-python-sdk/README.md

 - For the [Empathic Voice Interface](https://dev.hume.ai/docs/empathic-voice-interface-evi/overview), Python versions `3.9` through `3.13` are supported on macOS and Linux.
 - For [Text-to-speech (TTS)](https://dev.hume.ai/docs/text-to-speech-tts/overview), Python versions `3.9` through `3.13` are supported on macOS, Linux, and Windows.
-- For [Expression Measurement](https://dev.hume.ai/docs/expression-measurement/overview), Python versions `3.9` through `3.13` are supported on macOS, Linux, and Windows.

 Below is a table which shows the version and operating system compatibilities by product: